ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 Create a new custom instrument class that implements `ICustomInstrument` interface.
 For example, "MyCustomInstrument"

-- You will need to add the following `using` directive at the top of your .cs file to reference the `ICustomInstrument` interface: `using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction.CustomInstrument;`
+- Add the following `using` directive at the top of your .cs file to reference the `ICustomInstrument` interface: `using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction.CustomInstrument;`
 - Within the class constructor open a unique session reference to the instrument or channel group using the instrument driver's API.
 Then store that reference as a property within the class.
   - The Instrument name and channel details should also be stored as part of object data.
 - The class must Implement a `Close` method to close the sessions reference to the instrument or channel-group.
 - The class must implement a `Reset` method to reset instrument/channel-group.
   - If the devices does not support a reset operation then the body of this method can be left empty, but it's signature must still be defined.

+> [!TIP]
-  - It's a good idea to write a comment in the body of the method to denote when this operation is not supported.
+> It's a good idea to write a comment in the body of the method to denote when `Reset` operation is not supported.

 ### 2. Create a Custom Instrument Factory Class